-The 2023 Minimum Expectations for Clergy Compensation document provides explanations and aids for determining the various parts of the pastor's compensation in a progressive manner.
+The 2024 Minimum Expectations for Clergy Compensation document provides explanations and aids for determining the various parts of the pastor's compensation in a progressive manner.

-Highlights of the 2023 Minimum Expectations for Clergy Compensation are:
+Highlights of the 2024 Minimum Expectations for Clergy Compensation are:

-- Starting Base Salary has been increased from \$46,281 to \$49,336. - COLA the Synod Council is recommending a Cost-of-Living Adjustment (COLA) of 6.6% for 2023.
-This recommendation is based on the Bureau of Labor Statistics as of September 13, 2022, in the Consumer Price Index for all urban consumers in the New York-New Jersey metropolitan area.
-Please note that the amounts listed in Appendix I, page 12 already include the COLA recommendation which is a 6.6% increase over amounts listed in the 2022 document. - Minimum Salary as it relates to years of service shown in Appendix I, page 12, these are minimum recommendations rather than a ceiling. - Housing Allowance The minimum Housing Allowance for 2023 has been increased to \$26,400.
+- Starting Base Salary has been increased from \$49,336 to \$50,915. - COLA the Synod Council is recommending a Cost-of-Living Adjustment (COLA) of 3.2% for 2024.
+This recommendation is based on the Bureau of Labor Statistics as of August 10, 2023, in the Consumer Price Index for all urban consumers in the New York-New Jersey metropolitan area.
+Please note that the amounts listed in Appendix I, page 12 already include the COLA recommendation which is a 3.2% increase over amounts listed in the 2023 document. - Minimum Salary as it relates to years of service shown in Appendix I, page 12, these are minimum recommendations rather than a ceiling. - Housing Allowance The minimum Housing Allowance of \$26,400 for 2024, remains the same as 2023.